usgs/earthquake-event-ws/src/lib/sql/README.md

 table/view/etc... definition and are relatively straightforward.
 The documentation below describes the functionality of non-straightforward files.

+In order to display unicode characters correctly (primarily in place names), character sets are explicitly defined throughout the project.
+Specifically, for each table, the utf8 character set must be defined:

+    CREATE TABLE (...)
+[OPTIONS] CHARACTER SET utf8 COLLATE utf8_general_ci;

+This behavior is already present in the below schema; however, any additional tables must reflect the above.

 ## create_mysql_installer.php
 Creates a SQL script (install_mysql.sql) with all the required SQL statements